• Computers • Conservation Education • Visitor Information • Fish/Wildlife • Science • Back Country/Wilderness

 Highlight any educational or work experience with endangered species or wildlife, radio-telemetry, public speaking, basic maintenance and construction tasks, 4x4 driving on primitive roads, and hunting or ranching operations.

-Stipend: $360/week stipend.
-AmeriCorps educational award may also be available.
+$275/week stipend plus housing in the park.
+An AmeriCorps educational award may also be available.